c. 340–330 BC

 Perfect for serving seafood, this plate features images of sea creatures and a central well for dipping or collecting juices.

-Although first developed in Athens, red-figure fish plates became especially popular in South Italy and Sicily in the 400s BC.
+Although first developed in Athens, red-figure fish plates became especially popular in South Italy and Sicily in the 300s BC.
 All feature a short foot and a small central depression, but those produced in the workshop of Asteas and Python, like this one, are the largest and most ornate.
-Archaeologists have studied closely the fish and other sea creatures represented, identifying many of them with species still found (and eaten) in the Mediterranean.
+Archaeologists have closely studied the fish and other sea creatures represented, identifying many of them with species still found (and eaten) in the Mediterranean; included here are octopi, mullet, bream, and various shellfish.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.